 1961’s Master of the World is the earliest and biggest movie in the set.
 American-International’s attempt at an epic Jules Verne sci-fi fantasy was just too cheaply produced to fully succeed.
 Verne’s two books about the aerial pirate Robur invented a Captain Nemo with an airship instead of a submarine.
 The film’s positive elements are its music score, a script by Richard Matheson, and of course the leading performance.
 As A.I.P.’s contract star, Vincent Price gives the proceedings a major touch of class — his input literally holds the production together.

-A.I.P.’s original strategy was avoiding direct competition with the majors, winning back-door box office victories with their specialized teenage fare.
-With Master of the World they invited unflattering comparisons with lavish productions like Journey to the Center of the Earth.
+A.I.P.’s original strategy was to avoid direct competition with the majors, and win back-door box office victories with specialized teenage fare.
+Their Master of the World invited unflattering comparisons with lavish productions like Journey to the Center of the Earth.
 Vincent Price carries his scenes with ease but little else in the film is up to his standard of quality.
 Director William Witney allows the rest of the cast to overact, confining Charles Bronson in a part with little action and a great deal of civilized dialogue.
 He’s still quite good.
-Daniel Haller’s sets for the Albatross interiors are meant to be fanciful but look like painted cardboard — too many primary colors.
-And although Haller’s design for the airship is fine — it’s a real ‘clipper of the clouds’ — the photography of the model is weak.
+Daniel Haller’s interior sets for the Albatross are meant to be fanciful but look like painted cardboard, using too many primary colors.
+And although his design for the airship is fine — it’s a real ‘clipper of the clouds’ — the photography of the model is weak.
 Grainy rear projections mar most of the special effects, and images of foreign lands and battles are cribbed from the stock library — with many B&W shots tinted blue.

 Accompanying Master of the World is a feature-length interview with the late writer Richard Matheson, who seems eager to discuss every aspect of his writing career.
 It’s a must for Matheson’s fans, as he talks at length about the people on his movies and his fellow writers of the time, like Charles Beaumont.
 Toward the end, Matheson also gets into his personal ideas about spirituality.